CBD from Hemp or Cannabis?

 Growers of industrial hemp plants want flower with high amounts of CBD and almost no THC.
 By the way, industrial uses of hemp include food additives from the seeds, as well as paper and fiber processed from the stalk, and CBD and THC don’t matter.

 2. Legal difference

-Next, there’s a legal difference: Federal laws treat cannabis completely different from hemp.
-Regulated under the Controlled Substances Act, cannabis remains illegal to grow in the eyes of the federal government and in some states, while many other states tightly control the cultivation process for medical and/or recreational consumers.
-That’s because cannabis contains THC, which is a Schedule I controlled substance.
+Next, there’s a legal difference.
+Federal laws treat cannabis completely different from hemp.
+Regulated under the Controlled Substances Act, cannabis remains illegal to grow in the eyes of the federal government and in some states.
+Many other states tightly control the cultivation process for medical and/or recreational consumers.
+This is because cannabis contains THC, which is a Schedule I controlled substance.
 Cannabis might contain as much as 30% THC by dry weight, with lesser amounts of CBD and other cannabinoids.

 But as a result of the Hemp Farming Act of 2018, hemp is legal to grow in all states, as long as the plant doesn’t contain more than 0.3% THC by dry weight.
 There’s no limit to the amount of CBD that hemp can contain, although most plants have about 20-25%.

 Also, there’s a cultivation difference.
 The conditions needed to grow cannabis are different from those needed to grow hemp.